Why Does My Dog Lay On Top Of Me? (15 Reasons)

 When dogs were puppies, they snuggled up close, and it made their bonds super strong.

-So, when they lay on us, it’s like their way of saying that we’re part of the family.
+So, when they lay on us, it’s their way of saying that we’re part of the family.

 This Sleep Duration and Behaviours study shows that 87% of dogs will choose to sleep near their guardians or other dogs if given the opportunity.